Types of scalar physical quantity and vector physical quantity

 Safety skills, Applications of motion with uniform acceleration (Freefall & Projectiles)

-Scalar Quantities, Vector Quantities & Finding resultant of two perpendicular forces
+Scalar Quantities, Vector Quantities & Finding the resultant of two perpendicular forces

 Types of speed & Factors necessary for the description of motion